NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 “Self-Employment.”
 The term “Self-Employment” means the Member is working as:

-Self-Employment is considered Full-Time Work only when the Member is working an average of at least 36 hours per week or the maximum work hours documented in the permanent restriction(s) placed by the Attending Physician.
+Self-Employment is considered Full-Time Work only when the Member is working an average of at least thirty-six (36) hours per week or the maximum work hours documented in the permanent restriction(s) placed by the Attending Physician.

 “Specialty Physician.”
 The term “Specialty Physician” means a licensed physician who qualifies as an Attending Physician who provides evaluation, diagnosis or temporary specialized treatment at the request of the Member’s “Attending Physician” on an approved Claim.